Todd Helton: 2007–2013

 In August 2008, Helton was diagnosed with a degenerative back condition, putting his health and ability to continue play in question.
-On May 19, 2009, Helton got his 2,000th hit, a single, as part of an 8–1 road loss to the Atlanta Braves.
-On July 22, 2009, Helton hit his 500th career double in a 4–3 home victory over the Arizona Diamondbacks.
+On May 19, 2009, Helton got his 2,000th hit, a single, during an 8–1 road loss to the Atlanta Braves.
+On July 22, Helton hit his 500th career double in a 4–3 home victory over the Arizona Diamondbacks.
 He became the 50th player in MLB history to hit 500 career doubles and the fastest to do since 1954.
 Helton also joined Babe Ruth, Stan Musial, Lou Gehrig and Ted Williams as the only players in MLB history to have at least 500 doubles, 320 home runs and a .325 batting average for a career.
-On March 11, 2010, Helton signed a two-year contract extension through the 2013 season.
-The extension for 2012 and 2013 was worth a total of $9.9 million.

-Helton's degenerative back condition sent him back to the disabled list in July 2010.
-Helton returned from the DL in August and hit .256 with 8 home runs and 37 RBI for the season.
-After the 2010 season, Helton said he would return to the Rockies in 2011, following rumors of a possible retirement.
+On March 11, 2010, Helton signed a two-year, $9.9 million contract extension, which ran through the 2013 season.
+Helton's degenerative back condition sent him back to the disabled list in July.
+He returned from the DL in August and hit .256 with 8 home runs and 37 RBI for the season.
+After the season, Helton said he would return to the Rockies in 2011, dispelling rumors of a possible retirement.
 On February 15, 2011, Helton announced his intention to play baseball for three more years, preferably for the Rockies.
 On June 30 he played his 2,000th career game.

-On April 14, 2012, Helton hit a 2-run walk-off home run, his 7th of his career.
+In 2012, Helton continued to deal with what was by now a chronic health issue.
+On April 14, he drove a 2-run walk-off home run through heavy rain, the seventh walk-off of his career.
 On July 13, Helton was placed on the 15-day disabled list due to inflammation in his right hip.
-In 63 games, he was batting .235.
+He had played 63 games to that point, and was batting .235.
 After returning from the DL, Helton played only 6 games before announcing that he would have season-ending hip surgery in order to prepare for the 2013 season.
-Helton was healthier in 2013, playing in 124 games while hitting 15 home runs with 61 RBIs.
+Helton was healthier in 2013, playing in 124 games, while hitting 15 home runs with 61 RBIs.

 On September 14, 2013, Helton announced that he would be retiring at the conclusion of the 2013 season.
-On September 25, 2013, before his last game at Coors Field, Helton was honored by the Rockies Organization in a pre-game ceremony.
+On September 25, before his last game at Coors Field, Helton was honored by the Rockies in a pre-game ceremony.
 In the game, Helton hit a home run and drove in three runs versus the Boston Red Sox.

-On August 17, 2014, the Rockies retired Helton's number 17 before a 6:30 pm day game at Coors Field.
-Helton was the first Rockies player to have his number retired in the franchise's history.
+On August 17, 2014, the Rockies retired Helton's number 17 before a game at Coors Field.
+He was the first Rockies player to have his number retired in the franchise's history.